import numpy as np

 ), since .length

 Scaling enlarges or shrinks objects by a factor, and can be applied either globally or locally.
-Global scaling increases or decreases all coordinates values in relation to the origin coordinates, while keeping all geometries topological relations intact. geopandas implements local scaling using the .scale
+Global scaling increases or decreases all coordinates values in relation to the origin coordinates, while keeping all geometries topological relations intact. geopandas implements scaling using the .scale

 method.
 Local scaling treats geometries independently and requires points around which geometries are going to be scaled, e.g., centroids.
 In the example below, each geometry is shrunk by a factor of two around the centroids (Figure 4.5 (b)).
 To achieve that, we pass the 0.5